 - Are on the contraceptive pill

-We understand that your job can require you to either be on your feet or sitting behind a desk most of the day, and unfortunately, both behaviors increase varicose vein risk.
+We understand that your job can require you to either be on your feet or sitting behind a desk most of the day, and unfortunately, both behaviours increase varicose vein risk.
 That said, there are things you can do to help.
 Whether standing or sitting, make a point of changing your position frequently.
 Shift your weight from one foot to another, and try to take “mini-breaks” every 30 minutes or so, in which you are able to walk around.

 Again, we understand that after a long shift on your feet that exercising may seem counter-intuitive, but regular exercise is one of the most effective prevention methods for vein disease.
 You don’t need to become a marathon runner; even gentle walking several times a week or taking the stairs rather than the elevator will help to improve circulation, keep your veins healthy and lower your varicose vein risk.